dshafik/bag/docs/why.md

 ## Hidden Properties

-Bag supports [hiding properties](hidden) when transforming to an array or JSON.
+Bag supports [hiding properties](hidden) when transforming to an array and/or JSON.

 ## Artisan `make:bag` Command